 And yet it is not often that school Principals receive the training, evaluation, or on-going support to bring their school to excellence.
 As in any line of effort, some have natural skills, the majority are adequate, and some are incompetent or even negligent.

 A few jurisdictions understand how important a Principal is to a school and take concerted action to improve the effectiveness of these school leaders.
-Most just assume that a successful teacher will be a good school leader and risk the Peter Principle taking hold (“A person will be promoted to her/his level of incompetence”).
-Many even have rules that prevent an effective Principal from returning to the classroom; once a Principal, always a Principal.
+Most just assume that a successful teacher will be a good school leader and risk the Peter Principle taking hold (“A person will be promoted to her/his level of incompetence”), with strict rules that prevent an ineffective Principal from returning to the classroom to be an effective teacher.

 files.eric.ed.gov/fulltext/ED498770.pdf (Teacher working conditions are student learning conditions)